lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

    :alt: Controls in folder item

 You can see that directories and files inside the folder will be listed, if exists.
 Click a directory name in the Name column to move to the directory.
-For regular files, you can click the download button and delete button in the Actions column to download it or delete it entirely from the directory.
-We do not yet support the ability to download or delete the whole directory, but we plan to support it soon.
-If you need those function now, you can mount this folder when creating a compute session, and then use a service like Terminal or Jupyter Notebook to do it.
+You can click the download button or delete button in the Actions column to download it or delete it entirely from the directory.
+You can rename a file/directory as well.
+For more detailed file operations, you can mount this folder when creating a compute session, and then use a service like Terminal or Jupyter Notebook to do it.

 .. image:: vfolder_explorer.png
    :alt: File explorer of a storage folder